Hi, I'm Irene.

 As a scientist coming from a family of non-scientists (a banker, a store manager, and a fashion designer), I realized the importance of effective science communication even before I started exploring #scicomm careers.
 The gap that exists between the scientists with their mountain of knowledge and the general public who is eager to make informed choices motivated me to dive into science writing and outreach.

-I recently graduated from the University of Michigan's Department of Human Genetics PhD program.
+I graduated from the University of Michigan's Department of Human Genetics PhD program in 2018.
 I worked under the supervision of Dr. Thomas Wilson and Dr. Thomas Glover.
 My thesis project examined how copy number variants (CNVs) are formed.
 CNV is a deletion or a duplication in your DNA.
 Although many of us have CNVs without any consequences, some CNVs are detrimental for our health.
 Cancer, schizophrenia, and autism spectrum disorder are just a few among many diseases and conditions associated with CNVs.
 Read more about my research here.

 I was the editor-in-chief for MiSciWriters during the 2016-2017 academic year.
 MiSciWriters is a student group that trains researchers to write about science to the general public.
 For two years I was the only graduate student news reporter at The Michigan Daily, my university's student-run newspaper.
 I focused on science, technology, and medicine, covering topics ranging from a cutting-edge cancer research to the Pokemon Go craze in 2016.

 During grad school, I received a travel fellowship from DiverseScholar to attend the Science Writers 2016 conference in San Antonio, Texas.
 I also attended the ComSciCon workshop in Chicago, joined the Massive Consortium, and was one of the TEDMED scholars.